Robert Greene (American author): Politics

 On December 16, 2022, during the Mahsa Amini protests, the Neighborhood Youth Alliance of Iran and the Neighborhood Youth of Karaj Group distributed a text that they attributed to Greene, describing strategies for opposing the Islamic Republic governmental system of Iran.
 The Institute for the Study of War suggested that the text corresponded to a December 7 YouTube video by Greene on the protests.
 A five-point list of civil disobedience strategies for sustaining the protest movement was distributed with the text.

+In 2023, al-Qaeda's de facto emir Saif al-Adel self-published an interpretation of the book titled Free Reading of 33 Strategies of War.

 Greene supported Barack Obama in the 2012 United States presidential election and identifies with liberal politics.
 He has spoken unfavourably of Obama's opponent Mitt Romney.